 35. We don’t know about you, but we certainly spend a lot of our time racing between our kiddos’ after school activities, CCAs and workshops.
 Did you know that adult workshops are TOTALLY a thing?
-We’ve recently tried out a sewing course and a jewellery course: kid-free fun for sure!
+We’ve recently tried out a sewing course, art jamming and a jewellery course: kid-free fun for sure!

 36. With mostly year-round decent weather, whack on your trainers and go for a walk.
 There’s plenty of pretty parks and gardens to pick from, and if you don’t have time to stray too far then just stroll around your ‘hood.
-Night time is best if you fancy a bit of people watching as you pass the houses you’ve always wished you lived in.
-It’s only creepy if you stop and stare.
+Heading out at night is best if you fancy people-watching as you pass the houses you’ve always wished you lived in.
+It’s only creepy if you stop and stare!

 37. If you don’t have your own garden to potter in there are some great community gardening projects happening all over Singapore.
 Flex those green fingers, meet some new friends and grow something that doesn’t whine when you don’t cook its pasta right.

 38. Flowers always cheer the soul, and if you haven’t managed to grow your own, go on an expedition to your local wet market to grab some.
 We’ve given up waiting for the husbands to cheer our day with a surprise bunch of blooms, and actually picking our own is a lot of colourful fun.
 The wet market aunties and uncles are guaranteed to put a smile on your face too: they do love a cheery chat.